Guiw5/coding-interview-backend-level-3/README.md

 - Node.js (v20 or higher)
 - npm (v9 or higher)
-- Docker and Docker Compose (optional)
+- Docker and Docker Compose
+- VS Code with Remote Containers extension (optional)
 - PostgreSQL (if running locally)

 ## 🔧 Installation